lemlac/mulem/docs/reference.md

 maybeInt = Some(1)
 ```

 Type parameters can be omitted at the call site if they can be fully inferred from the value arguments, in which case the call uses parentheses like a regular function.
-It can also be called explicitly by either making an alias for it or putting the abstract function in paranetheses first and then calling it.
+It can also be called explicitly by either making an alias for it or putting the abstract function in parentheses first and then calling it.

 ```mu
 SomeInt :: Some int